University of Coimbra Courtyard, Coimbra (must see)

 Some fees may be charged to visit the buildings.
 Make tour reservations early.
 If you climb the tower wear strong shoes.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Coimbra.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 University of Coimbra Courtyard on Map